nihalpasham/rustBoot-book/src/arch/images.md

                                                            v

                                                 all valid rustBoot images
-                                                contain a 256 byte header
+                                                are composed of a 256 byte
-                                                prepended to executable
+                                                header prepended to an
-                                                firmware binaries
+                                                executable firmware
+                                                binary.

 ```